Who are the Palestinian prisoners released in exchange for Israeli hostages? - WTOP News

 Mohammad al-Tous, 67

-Al-Tous had held the title of longest continuous Israeli imprisonment until his release on Saturday, Palestinian authorities said.
+Al-Tous had held the title of longest continuous Israeli imprisonment until his release last Saturday, Palestinian authorities said.

 First arrested in 1985 while fighting Israeli forces along the Jordanian border, the activist in the Fatah party spent a total of 39 years behind bars.
-Originally from the West Bank city of Bethlehem, he was among the prisoners exiled to Egypt.
+Originally from the West Bank city of Bethlehem, he was among the prisoners exiled.

 Copyright © 2025 The Associated Press.
 All rights reserved.
 This material may not be published, broadcast, written or redistributed.